-With 129 employees and a turnover of more than € 71 million2 in 2019, the Group exports to more than 60 countries around the world with a percentage of exported turnover of more than 65%.
+With 129 employees and a turnover of more than € 60 million1 in 2020, the Group exports to more than 80 countries around the world with a percentage of exported turnover of about 66%.
 Sales and logistics management represents a strategic point for the Group's competitiveness, which has an intense commercial network of 21 agents (10 Italian and 11 foreign) and three logistics bases in Mexico, the United States and Hong Kong.
-The countries interested in marketing the Group's products within the EU are Germany, France, Spain, Portugal, Poland, Hungary, Slovenia, while worldwide they are Mexico, Colombia, Japan, China, Taiwan, Vietnam, India, Pakistan, Bangladesh, Turkey, Africa, Middle East and Eastern Europe (Russia, Ukraine).
-Globally, ICF has a portfolio of around 700 customers, the most relevant and least numerous of which are related to the automotive industry, while the remainder are small customers in the footwear and leather goods industry.
+The countries interested in marketing the Group's products within the EU are Germany, France, Spain, Portugal, Poland, Hungary, Slovenia, while worldwide they are Mexico, the United States, South Africa, Colombia, Japan, China, Taiwan, Vietnam, India, Pakistan, Bangladesh, Turkey, Africa, Middle East and Eastern Europe (Russia, Ukraine).
+Globally, ICF has a portfolio of around 800 customers, the most relevant and least numerous of which are related to the automotive industry, while the remainder are small customers in the footwear and leather goods industry.